FREQUENTLY ASKED QUESTIONS

 Can you customize a program to meet an organization’s needs?

-Yes, many of our current client relationships are customized to meet unique needs around billing, customer service, routes and more.
-We partner with you to create a transportation program that solves your transportation challenges and best serves your students or medical passengers.
+Yes, many of our current client relationships are customized to meet unique needs around billing, customer service, routes, and more.
+We can partner with organizations to create a transportation program that solves their transportation challenges and best serves your students or medical passengers.

 How far in advance do I need to set up an appointment for a ride?